jayakrishsriram/Pose-estimation/README.md

 ## Introduction:
-This Project is a part of Infosys Internship 4.0 Project.
 This project focuses on exercise detection using Mediapipe, a Python module, to classify different exercises based on video data.
 The system leverages body point detection to calculate angles, which are then used to train a model for real-time exercise recognition.
 This project includes detection of 5 exercise(Deadlift, Hammer curl, Push up, Pull up, Squat).
 Then integrate the prediction part with streamlit for UI.

 ## Modules Used:
 - **Boto3**: Used to interact with amazon services.